wallarm/product-documentation/docs/2.16/admin-en/installation-docker-en.md

 [doc-wallarm-mode]:           configure-parameters-en.md#wallarm_mode
 [doc-config-params]:          configure-parameters-en.md
 [doc-monitoring]:             monitoring/intro.md

-# Installing with Docker (Using the NGINX‑Based Docker Image)
+[waf-mode-instr]:                   configure-wallarm-mode.md
+[logging-instr]:                    configure-logging.md
+[proxy-balancer-instr]:             using-proxy-or-balancer-en.md
+[scanner-whitelisting-instr]:       scanner-ips-whitelisting.md
+[process-time-limit-instr]:         configure-parameters-en.md#wallarm_process_time_limit

+# Running Docker NGINX‑based image

+## Image overview

-The filter node can be deployed as a Docker container.
-The Docker container is a fat one and contains all subsystems of the filter node.
+The WAF node can be deployed as a Docker container.
+The Docker container is a fat one and contains all subsystems of the WAF node.

-The functionality of the filter node installed inside the Docker container is completely identical to the functionality of the other deployment options.
+The functionality of the WAF node installed inside the Docker container is completely identical to the functionality of the other deployment options.

 !!! info "If the Wallarm WAF image is already deployed in your environment"
     If you deploy Wallarm WAF image instead of already deployed image or need to duplicate the deployment, please keep the same WAF version as currently used or update the version of all images to the latest.